 But beyond a few characteristics that define all fascist movements, they draw heavily from a people’s culture and can be very different from one another.
 So let’s take a look at what this political system stands for, what circumstances led to its creation, and what place it has in the world today.

 First things first: political analysts usually classify political ideologies as wings on a “left-right” spectrum.
-At their best, the left wing deals in progressive ideas, believes the state has the responsibility to care for its citizens (things like basic income, state-owned health, emergency, education systems are at home on the left), are generally idealist and value equality.
+At their best, the left wing deals in change, progressive ideas, believes the state has the responsibility to care for its citizens (things like basic income, state-owned health, emergency, education systems are at home on the left), are generally idealist and value equality.
 The right deals in conservative ideas, believes in free markets as well as minimal state interference and regulation (ultra-free markets, private health, emergency, and education systems thrive under right-wing rule).
 The right emphasizes equity over equality.

 I’ll also take a cue from the guys at PoliticalCompass and factor in a social spectrum to get a better understanding of fascism.
 So in addition to the left-right poles, we’ll also put in an authoritarian-libertarian scale which shows how different governments go about their business: by pooling power within the ruling body and/or a central figure (authoritarian), or by allowing people greater freedoms, thereby giving away their power (libertarian).
 Now that we have our bearings, let’s talk fascism.